Suspect charged with gang assault, unlawful imprisonment

 The officer was riding with his motorcycle club when the incident occurred and saw much of the confrontation, a law enforcement source told CNN on Friday.

-When Alexian Lien, the SUV driver, pulled to a stop, and angry bikers surrounded his vehicle, hitting it and spiking its tires, police said.
+When Alexian Lien, the SUV driver, pulled to a stop, other bikers surrounded the vehicle, hit it and spiked its tires, police said.

-Lien stepped on the gas, plowing into three more bikers, including Edwin Mieses, who was critically injured.
+Lien then pulled away, plowing into three more bikers, including Edwin Mieses, who was critically injured.